ibexa/documentation-user/docs/customer_management/company_self_registration.md

 Application is moved to **Customers** -> **Companies** section and the company is created with **Active** status.
 From there, you can manage the company and resend an invitation link if needed.
-For more information on managing companies in the Back Office, see [Customer management documentation](manage_customers.md#manage-company).
+For more information on managing companies in the back office, see [Customer management documentation](manage_customers.md#manage-company).